swcarpentry/2014-03-17-nyu-R/instructor_notes/R/01-starting-with-data.md

 This tells us that data has 60 rows and 40 columns.

+###Indexing

 If we want to get a single value from the dataframe, we must provide an index in square brackets, just as we do in math:

 	print (paste('first value in data:', data[1,1]))
 	print (paste('middle value in data:', data[30,20]))

 R indexes starting at 1.
-Programming languages like Fortran and MATLAB start counting at 1, because that's what human beings have done for thousands of years.
+Programming languages like Fortran, MATLAB, and R start counting at 1, because that's what human beings have done for thousands of years.
 Languages in the C family (including C++, Java, Perl, and Python) count from 0 because that's simpler for computers to do.
-As a result, if we have an R×C array in Python, its indices go from 0 to M-1 on the first axis and 0 to N-1 on the second.

 An index like [30, 20] selects a single element of an array, but we can select whole sections as well.